vals-productions/sqlighter/README.md

                              SQLighterRsImpl.h
                              SQLighterRsImpl.m
 ```
 Both implementations conform to SQLighterDb (core database methods) and SQLighterRs (ResultSet processing) interfaces.
 Android implementation for these is SQLighterDbImpl.java that is included. iOS implementation is a set of ios/impl *Impl.h and *Impl.m files (see the diagram above).
-They implement same interfaces but after SQLighterDb.java and SQLighterRs.java get j2objc'd into Objective C classes.
+They implement, in essence, same interfaces, that are result or SQLighterDb.java and SQLighterRs.java j2objc converion into corresponding Objective C classes (actually, protocols).

 # j2objc

 SQLighterDb.java and SQLighterRs.java normally are to be converted into iOS to become SQLighterDb.h, SQLighterDb.m and SQLighterRs.h, SQLighterRs.m.
 They are included in this repository in case you want to include them as is and, maybe, save some time in j2objc process.

-Conversion should be done with the use of --prefixes <file with prefix configs> switch to prevent adding java package prefix to class names.
+Conversion should be done with the use of --prefixes <file with prefix configs> j2objc switch to prevent adding java package prefix to class names.
 Sample file is below.
 ```
 <file with prefix configs>
 ...